lapin7/laprep/2016-02-06-Functional-Design.md

 **Description: **The Functional Design Document provides an overview of the business issue to be addressed, a mock-up of the User Interface (UI) design, and a plain English synopsis of the logic anticipated.
 This document provides the customer with the opportunity to approve the high-level design before the effort is made to develop a detailed or technical design.

-**Justification: **It's important that the solution design be documented and approved by the customer to avoid confusion and ensure that the customer’s needs are being met by the proposed design.
+**Justification: **It's important that the solution design be documented and approved by the customer to avoid confusion and ensure that the customer's needs are being met by the proposed design.

 **Primary Roles: **Application Consultant, Key Users

 **Optional Roles:** Project Manager and Customer Project Manager

 **Table of Contents**

 1. **Design Planning Summary**<br>

 **Subsection Heading 2**<br>

 2. **Business Overview**<br>

 **Subsection Heading 2**<br>

 3. **Overview of Design Concepts**<br>

 **_Visual / Graphic Design_**<br>

 **_UI Design_**<br>

 **_Content Design_**<br>

 **_Content Writing_**<br>

 **_Information architecture_**<br>

 **_User experience_**<br>

 **_Design thinking_**<br>

 1. **Design Planning Summary**